Kappa Kappa Psi has numerous awards to honor individual and chapter achievement in the fraternity.

 *Zeta Chi received the William A. Scroggs Founder’s Trophy at the 2007 National Convention in Orlando, FL.

-Distinguished Service to Music Medal (DSMM) The DSMM is the highest award that can be presented to an individual in the fraternity.
+Distinguished Service to Music Medal The Distinguished Service to Music Medal is the highest award that can be presented to an individual in the fraternity.
 It was created in 1963 to recognize outstanding individual contributions to bands in several areas.

 Instrumental Music Education James K. Copenhaver, 1989-1991